irfanAzmi1999/backup/README.md

 8. Choose the downloaded database sql file.
 9. Click Start Import.
 10. Repeat step 8 (part 1) to run the web app.
+11. Then run : php artisan serve
+12. The git will display the ip address for you to run the website.